 - Multi-level relational data structures that relate to other multi-level relational structures

 - Mimicking the concept of database joins within Drupal's UI's

 - Vastly reducing the size of Drupal sites by a small handful of modules that provide greater power, speed and expansion capabilities.

 - Not specific to any Drupal core version.
-Only relies on the Entity API plus 4 contributed modules.

 - To help site builders expand their personal knowledge base into understanding data architecture for the site builds they provide

 - Create much smaller Drupal site footprints and lessen system overhead and resource needs

 - User interface approaches that cater to end users distinct tasks in logical steps